 Public healthcare in Norway

-Every citizen and resident of Norway is entitled to healthcare, including students who will be in the country for more than one year.
+Every citizen and resident of Norway is entitled to healthcare.
 The quality of public healthcare in Norway is excellent.
-It is not free, as is generally thought, but heavily subsidised by the government and supported by the Norwegian National Insurance Scheme (Folketrygden, NIS).
+It is heavily subsidised by the government and supported by the Norwegian National Insurance Scheme (Folketrygden, NIS).

 Patients will be expected to pay a fee after any visit, but once they reach a specific limit, they are entitled to an exemption card (frikort) and will not have to pay any more within that calendar year.
-Patients just have to show their exemption card when they visit any medical facility.
-These cannot be used at private practices.
+Patients just have to show their exemption card when they visit any public medical facility.

 Expats who are registered in the National Population Register (Folkeregister) will automatically be assigned a general practitioner (GP) within the public system.
-Residents can find another one themselves but can only change doctors twice a year.
+If you'd prefer a different GP, you can find another one for yourself, though you can only change doctors twice a year.

-Patients have to visit their GP to get a reference to see a specialist.
-They may, however, have to wait for a few weeks to see a doctor unless they have an emergency, and up to several months to see a specialist.
-Some people prefer to go private to avoid long waiting times or to see specific specialists.
+To see a specialist, you first need to visit your GP for a referral.
+In a non-emergency situation, it may take a few weeks to see a doctor, and up to several months to see a specialist.
+For this reason, some people prefer to go private to avoid long waiting times or to see specific specialists.

 Private healthcare in Norway

-There are several private healthcare facilities in Norway, many of which cater to the medical tourism market.
-Norway has high-quality specialists and diagnostic facilities which are competitively priced by UK and US standards.
+There are numerous private healthcare facilities in Norway, many of which cater to the medical tourism market.
+Norway has high-quality specialists and diagnostic facilities that are competitively priced by UK and US standards.

 Increasingly, Norwegian residents are choosing to take out private health insurance in addition to the NIS.
 This is partly to avoid long wait times for GPs and other specialists, and also to have a medical backup in the event of an emergency or conflicting medical opinions.
 Without a doctor's referral, a patient cannot get an appointment with a specialist under the public system.

 GPs who are not affiliated with government hospitals are usually private.
-They do not have the long waiting lists of public GPs and are therefore in increasing demand.
+They don't have the long waiting lists of public GPs and are therefore in increasing demand.
 In addition, most dentists are part of private practices, as dentistry is for the most part not covered by the NIS.

 Health insurance in Norway

-Expats should be aware that private health insurance in Norway does not cover acute cases or emergency hospitalisations, therefore, registering with the NIS is still important.
-The cost of the insurance premiums will depend on factors such as an expat's age, sex and level of coverage.
+Expats should be aware that private health insurance in Norway does not cover acute cases or emergency hospitalisations, so registering with the NIS is still important.

 Pharmacies and medicines in Norway